Its Only A Movie UK

 UK Video Shop Raids in the 80s

-Video Shops Part 3 focuses on the video shop raids in the 80s that shook the UK video industry to it’s core… After an article in The Daily Mail first listed 52 films officially labelled as ‘video nasties‘ by the Department of Public Prosecutions (DPP).
-The DPP list of video nasties was published, and dealers could […]
+Part 3 focuses on the video shop raids in the 80s that shook the UK video industry to it’s core… After an article in The Daily Mail first listed 52 films officially labelled as ‘video nasties‘ by the Department of Public Prosecutions (DPP).
+The DPP list of video nasties was published, and dealers could be fined […]

 The old film certificates in use until 1985.